au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 # Vocabs Registry installation

+Please also refer to `README.md` for information about the Registry.

 These instructions are a work in progress!

-Please also refer to `README.md` for the time being, for some of the missing bits.

-(e.g., TBD: reference to
-https://github.com/au-research/ANDS-ResearchVocabularies-LDA
-for LDA custom configuration.)
+(For example, TBD: add a reference to https://github.com/au-research/ANDS-ResearchVocabularies-LDA for LDA custom configuration.)